 A recipient is an individual who has opted-in to receive emails from a business, for example when purchasing from the website.
 Recipients and their associated data are managed in recipient lists that are used for omnichannel marketing.
 You can track and analyze recipient actions, such as clicking links in an email, providing input to website owners and users for further marketing actions.

-A user is someone who logs in to the Optimizely user interface to work with different parts of the platform.
+A user is someone who logs in to the CMS user interface to work with different parts of the platform.
 A user can belong to one or more user groups and have different roles, depending on which parts of the Optimizely platform they use, their tasks, and the size and setup of the organization.

 A website owner is someone with overall business and/or technical responsibility for the content and performance of one or more websites.
 The website owner may monitor reports for activities such as page conversions, customer reviews, or sales progress; rarely creates content but can be involved in the approval of content created by others.
 A website owner may also have administrative access, and be the owner of mailing clients used for organizing campaign mailings.